atmulyana/react-native-form-input-validator/README.md

     AppRegistry.registerComponent(appName, () => App);
 </pre>
-The lines which have yellow background are the inserted code.
+The lines which have bold font are the inserted code.

 If you read the message for `max` or `min` rule, you find the special words `${max}` and `${min}`.
 They are the variable placeholder that will be replaced by the real value.
 The error message will be processed by [`str`](#function-str) function.
 The second parameter for the function is the examined rule object.
 Therefore, the variable name in the template string is the property name of the rule object.
 For example, in the example before, you want to display the input name in the message.
-You must change the second yellow line to be
+You must change the second bold line to be

     messages.required = '${name} must be filled';

-To make it works, you must also to set the input name in `withValidation` [name](#ValidationRule_property-name) option.
+To make it works, you must also to set the input name in `withValidation` [name](#withValidation-name) option.

 ## **Example App** <a name="messages"></a>